iCliniq Logo

 Introduction:

-The oral cavity is a potential site for the development of benign and malignant, or metastatic tumors.
+The oral cavity is a potential site for the development of benign and malignant or metastatic tumors.
 These tumors can form anywhere within the oral cavity, the salivary glands, or even the jaw bone, but salivary clear cell carcinomas are the most common clear cell tumors.
 The spread of primary metastasis through oral cancer is always to the lungs in males or the breasts in female patients.

 What Are Clear Cells?

 Clear cells are polyhedral cells with clear cytoplasm and with distinct nuclei.
-It was originally called Merkel cells, named after Merkel in 1875.
+It was originally called Merkel cells, and it was named after Merkel in 1875.
 They are also called Helle Zellen cells, and because they cannot be stained by hematoxylin or eosin stains, they came to be known as clear cells.
 These cells are composed of proliferating lesions or groups of tumors that may result from the accumulation of cytoplasmic water content, cellular organelles, zymogen granules, intermediate filaments, or even glycogen accumulation.
 These clear cells may often be found incidentally upon histological examination of a lesion, and they occur both in benign and malignant tumors.
-However, the hematoxylin and eosin stains cannot stain these clear cells, and hence the tumor cannot be detected by these two stains histologically.
+However, the hematoxylin and eosin stains cannot stain these clear cells, and hence, the tumor cannot be detected by these two stains histologically.

 • Epithelial.